-Recent experiments have reported the superconducting gaps in bilayer nickelate thin films~\cite{Fan25,She25,Sun25b} and bulk La$_3$Ni$_2$O$_{7-\delta}$ under pressure~\cite{Guo25,Cao25}.
-The two distinct superconducting gaps have been resolved~\cite{Fan25,Guo25}.
-These gaps can be associated with the bonding and antibonding bands intrinsic to a bilayer structure.
-It is particularly striking that the band with the smaller density of states at the Fermi level hosts the larger superconducting gap, and both gaps display a pronounced angular anisotropy~\cite{Fan25}.
+Recent experiments have reported the superconducting gaps in bilayer nickelates~\cite{Fan25,She25,Sun25b,Guo25,Cao25,Wan26,Lia26}.
+The distinct two-peak structure is observed in the tunneling spectra~\cite{Fan25,Lia26}, which can be associated with the pairing gaps in the bonding and antibonding bands of a bilayer lattice.
+It is particularly striking that the band with the smaller density of states at the Fermi level hosts the larger superconducting gap, and both gaps display angular anisotropy.
 These observations impose strong constraints on the theoretical models and pairing mechanisms.

-In this Letter, we present a theory that accounts for these experimental observations.
-Building on the earlier proposal that interlayer singlet-triplet excitations (``triplons") of the localized $d_{3z^2\!-\!r^2}$ electrons can mediate the pairing interaction~\cite{Kha26}, we develop a microscopic model which quantifies the superconducting gap structure in bilayer nickelates.
-We formulate a tight-binding description of the bilayer-split bands and derive the effective interactions between localized spins and itinerant electrons arising from intraionic Hund’s coupling and intersite Kondo exchange.
-The resulting BCS Hamiltonian exhibits a distinctive spin and band-flavor structure, leading naturally to interband $s_{\pm}$ pairing with opposite signs and different amplitudes of the order parameter on the bonding and antibonding bands.
-The calculated gap values are anisotropic in momentum space, due to the Kondo exchange contribution to the pairing interaction.
-Our results are fully consistent with the observed gap hierarchy and angular dependence, providing strong support for triplon-mediated pairing in this new family of unconventional superconductors.
+In this Letter, we present a theory that accounts for these key observations.
+Building on the earlier proposal that interlayer singlet-triplet excitations of the localized $d_{3z^2\!-\!r^2}$ electrons can mediate the pairing interaction~\cite{Kha26}, we develop a microscopic model which quantifies the superconducting gap structure in bilayer nickelates.
+Including orbital hybridization effects, we derive the bilayer-split electronic bands.
+We then obtain the effective interactions between localized spins and itinerant electrons arising from Hund’s coupling and intersite Kondo exchange.
+The resulting BCS Hamiltonian exhibits a distinct spin and band-flavor structure, leading to interband $s_{\pm}$ pairing with opposite signs and different amplitudes of the order parameter on the bonding and antibonding bands.
+The gaps are anisotropic in momentum space due to Kondo exchange contributions to pairing.
+We present the superconducting tunneling spectra predicted by our model.
+The theory reproduces well the observed two-peak structure and gap hierarchy, lending strong support to the triplon-mediated pairing mechanism in this new family of unconventional superconductors.